 Solomon's Porch was a huge open building, measuring some 300 yards long and 100 yards wide.
 It had giant columns holding up the roof which gave shelter from the heat and the sun.
 It's estimated that as many as 30,000 people could fit in Solomon's Porch.

-• The Effects Of What Happened That Day: The supernatural glossolalia manifested by the 120 had a dramatic effect on the crowd.
+2. The Supernatural Effects of Glossolalia:

 Visitors from all over the known world were hearing these Galileans speaking in languages that were not innate to their cultures.
+This alone created an atmosphere that attracted thousands of visitors.